sonic-net/SONiC/doc/port_fec_ber/port_fec_ber.md

 ### Abbreviations

   FEC        - Forward Error Correction.
-  BER        - Bits Error Rate, measure in bit per second.
+  BER        - Bits Error Rate
   Pre FEC    - The number of bits which FEC successsfully correct.
   Post FEC   - The number of bits which FEC fail to correct.
   Frame      - size of each FEC block.